 NordVPN does not keep logs of any sort on customers.
 Neither traffic nor session logs of any kind, making it one of the few providers with a true zero logs policy.

 The company is incorporated in Panama.
 It accepts Bitcoin as payment.
 Torrenting is allowed on all servers.
 Extra security features include a double-hop VPN, which routes the user’s connection through two VPNs instead of one.
 Tor over VPN servers send your internet traffic through the Tor Network after exiting the VPN server.
-This is essentially the same as using the Tor Browser while connected to a VPN.

 NordVPN tells us it has received multiple official requests for information, but had none to give due to its no-logs policy.
 In at least one case, servers were confiscated, but NordVPN says there was nothing on the servers that could incriminate users.